gene-git/py-cidr/Docs/_build/html/_sources/README.rst.txt

 ============

 * Built on python's native ipaddress module
+* 3 Classes : Cidr, CidrMap, CidrFile
+* Cidr provides for many common operations for example:
+  - Support for IPv4 and IPv6
+  - compact lists of CIDRs to smallest set of CIDR blocks
+  - convert an IP range to a list of CIDRs
+  - Identify and validate
+  - many more
+* CidrFile handles common operations with files including atomic writes
+* CidrMap provides mapping of CIDR to value.
+  - Optional file cache uses locking to ensure multiple processes handle cache correctly.
 * Useful tools such as CidrMap(), compact_cidrs() etc

+See API reference documentation for more details.

 New / Interesting
 ==================